 - Offering discounts or specials for referrals

 - Giving clients thoughtful gifts that they would be likely to actually use (and might show off or be asked about)

-While it might be tempting to network with everyone and anyone in the industry, scaling a real estate business requires prioritization of how you spend your time.
-You will be more successful in networking if you can be proficient in a more targeted approach.
-What problems are you struggling with or feeling unsure about?
+In addition to helping you gain potential customers, networking can help you solve any problems your mortgage business could be facing.
 Find people who can advise or provide guidance on these topics and focus your networking efforts primarily on these people.
 Of course, this doesn’t mean to completely ignore anyone who can’t provide immediate assistance, but if you’re going out of your way to connect with people, it’s more valuable to be people who can help with current roadblocks.

 Advertising Strategies for Mortgage Brokers

 Paid advertising differs from the previously discussed mortgage marketing ideas in that it is an outbound strategy.
 In other words, through mortgage marketing, the goal is to get customers to find you by appearing in relevant search results.
 In mortgage advertising, the goal is for you to find clients by promoting your brand on their previously visited web pages and in publications they might read.
 A dramatic example of outbound advertising is direct mail.
 In this example, you would pay for direct mail advertisements to go to every home in a zip code and hope someone is interested.
 Google Ads and Facebook ads are more targeted, but the lead generation concept is similar to direct mail.

 If you have additional money to spend on lead generation and are looking for more clients, advertising makes sense for you.
 On the other hand, if you have a steady flow of qualified leads stick to the inbound mortgage lead generation tactics.

 For additional guidance, see our Lead Generation for Mortgage Brokers post.